 - Laparotomy is indicated for ischaemia and perforation, or if the diagnosis is not clear.

+Acute colonic distension has a high morbidity and mortality.
 Patients avoiding surgery and perforation make good recovery generally, although recurrence is common.

 The age of the patient, maximal caecal diameter and delay in colonic decompression have been shown to have a significant direct correlation to mortality.